model-map/landing-page-TheFlyingDutchmanCrew/README.md

 This is the Flying Dutchman's landing page made using HTML and CSS.

 Next Steps:

-    - Add logo to title bar
-    - change page title
+    - Design other sections of the page

 Picture credits: